 2. When the timer goes off, don’t open the microwave right away.
-Leave the door shut for five more minutes to let the steam continue to work.
+Leave the door shut for a couple of minutes to let the steam continue to work.
 The steam will help loosen caked-on bits of food and the vinegar will help eliminate any odours.

-3. When you open the door, be careful pulling the bowl out; it will be very hot!
+3. When you open the door, be careful pulling the bowl out; it will be very hot.
 Remove the turntable tray carefully, it will be hot as well and wash it in the sink in soapy, warm water or put it in the dishwasher if okayed in your microwave's manufacturer leaflet.

-4. Using a damp cloth, sponge scourer or a magic eraser wipe down the inside of the microwave, the door and the ceiling, the dirt and food will come right off.
+4. Using a damp cloth, sponge scourer or a magic eraser wipe down the inside of the microwave and watch the dirt come right off.
 Allow to dry with the door open.

 If yours is an on-show stainless steel microwave, use our guide to cleaning stainless steel to find out more.

-- In order to make it easier to clean your microwave next time wipe the inside of your microwave every couple of days, depending on how often you use it.
+- In order to make it easier to clean your microwave next time wipe the inside of your microwave every day, depending on how often you use it.

-- Try and remove any splattered food as quickly as possible, it’s easier to remove when the food is warm and yet to congeal.
+- Try and remove any splattered food as quickly as possible, it’s easier to remove when the food is warm and yet to harden.